waterloo-rocketry/software-onboarding/README.md

 you can experiment with and learn these tools without needing to learn everything about our team and our rocket at the same time.

-This tutorial is structured around a very small Python library called `sandbox`.
-By the end of the tutorial, you'll have added a new feature to `sandbox`, added a *unit test* to make sure that it works, and contributed your changes with a *pull request*.

 The Internet is full of great resources for learning all of these concepts, and we won't try to replicate all of them - so, instead of giving step-by-step instructions for each part of the tutorial, we